Don’t let the rain spoil your tour

-The sun was shining and you ran to Porto da Barra beach, but as soon as you stepped on the sand, it started to rain.
-Then run for shelter at Santa Maria Fort!
+The sun opened up and you decided to run to Porto da Barra beach, but as soon as you stepped on the sand, the rain started again.
+The better you can do is run for shelter at Forte Santa Maria!
 It houses the Pierre Verger Space for Bahian photography and the new Mirante Santa Maria restaurant.

-When the rain stops, go to the fort’s patio and enjoy a drink watching the beautiful sunset.
+When the rain stops, go to the courtyard of the fort and enjoy a drink watching the beautiful sunset of this city.

 Pierre Verger Space – Bahian Photography Museum

 Location: Santa Maria Fort, Porto da Barra, Salvador.